faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.

- - To Fix we can try the below command, if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix, we can try the following command.
+If the issue persists, please reach (**support@faveohelpdesk.com***)
 ```
 supervisorctl restart allow
 ```